 Actually, it is none of the above.
 This activity is purposeful and critical to our students’ educational progress.
 We call it Move to Learn.
 It ranges from a formal Move To Learn morning class developed and run by the Physical Education teacher and an Occupational Therapist, to exercises called Brain Gym® that are facilitated in the classroom, to academic lessons that incorporate movement.

-Here are five types of movement that are particularly helpful for Complex Learners, but also have positive a impact for all children.
+Here are five types of movement that are particularly helpful for Complex Learners, but also have a positive impact on all children.
 Many of these are easy to implement at home or school.
-Not only will his type of activity improve focus and attention, but in addition has benefits for general health and well-being.
+Not only will this type of activity improve focus and attention, but in addition has benefits for general health and well-being.

 1) Heavy work/resistance.
 Activities and exercise that create resistance access neurochemistry in ways that are calming, organizing, and focusing.
 Pulling, pushing and lifting are all considered heavy work.
 Specific examples include walking uphill or up a flight of stairs, raking leaves, taking out heavy bags of trash, weight lifting, even carrying stacks of books or groceries.
 If children are at their desks at school or home, they can do chair sit-ups by holding the sides of the chair and lifting themselves up and down several times.
 This provides a short break from work that actually helps sustain continued attention.